peterhinch/micropython-iot/docs/PB_LINK.md

 [in the main README](../README.md#7-quality-of-service).

 Note that if the ESP8266 actually crashes all bets are off.
 The system will recover but message loss may occur.
-Two observations:
+Three observations:
  1. In extensive testing crashes were very rare and may have had electrical causes such as noise on the power line.
 Only one crash was observed when powered by a battery.
+ 2. The ESP8266 firmware reports nearly 26K of free RAM which is substantial.
- 2. A quality of service guarantee, even in the presence of crashes, may be achieved at application level using response messages.
+ 3. A quality of service guarantee, even in the presence of crashes, may be achieved at application level using response messages.
 When designing such a system bear in mind that response messages may themselves be lost in the event of a crash.